telerik/xamarin-forms-docs/controls/map/styling/map-styling-shapesstyles.md

 ![Map ShapeStyleSelector](../images/map_styling_shapestyleselector.png)

->important A sample Key Features example can be found in the Accordion/Features folder of the [SDK Samples Browser application]({%slug developer-focused-examples%}).
+>important Sample Shapes Styling examples can be found in the Map/Features folder of the [SDK Samples Browser application]({%slug developer-focused-examples%}).

 ## See Also